Skip to Content

 • Testing Designs: To test different designs of our websites

-Some of our analytic cookies are managed for us by third parties.
-However, we do not allow any third parties to use analytic cookies for any purpose other than those listed above.
+Some of our analytics cookies are managed by third parties.
+We do not permit these third parties to use the data for purposes beyond those stated above.

 Functionality

-"Functionality" cookies are used to provide services or to remember settings to provide you an enhanced, more personal experience to our websites.
+“Functionality” cookies enable us to provide an enhanced, more personal experience on our websites.

 We use functionality cookies to:

-Some of the functionality cookies are managed for us by third parties.
-The information these cookies collect may be anonymized and they cannot track your browsing activity on other websites.
+Some of the functionality cookies are managed by third parties.
+The information these cookies collect is anonymized, and they cannot track your browsing activity on other websites.
 We do not allow any third parties to use functionality cookies for any purpose other than those listed above.

 Advertisement

-"Advertisement" cookies are cookies linked to services provided by third parties, such as “Like” buttons and “Share” buttons.
-The third party provides these services in return for recognizing that you have visited our websites.
+“Advertisement” cookies are cookies linked to third-party services, such as “Like” and “Share” buttons.
+These third parties may recognize that you visited our websites and use this information for interest-based advertising on other websites.

 We use advertisement cookies to:

-• Link to social networks like LinkedIn, who may subsequently use information about your visit to our websites to target advertising to you on other websites; and
+• Link to social networks like LinkedIn, who may subsequently use information about your visit to serve you more relevant ads; and

-• Provide advertising agencies with information on your visit to our websites so that they can present you with advertisements more relevant to you and your interests.
+• Provide advertising agencies with aggregated information about your visit, so they can serve more relevant ads.

 Specifically, the cookies we use are: